England Birds & Gardens: Southwest

 Day 1: Arrival

-Our England Birds & Gardens tour begins with dinner at our hotel near Heathrow where our leaders will meet the group to discuss the upcoming trip and the next day’s activities.
+Our England Birds & Gardens tour begins with dinner at our hotel near Heathrow, where our leaders will meet the group to discuss the upcoming trip and the next day’s activities.
+This is a relaxed evening to recover from flights, meet fellow travellers, and set the scene for the gardens and birding to come.

-In the morning, we visit the Royal Horticultural Society’s garden at Wisely.
-Wisley is reputedly Britain’s premier demonstration garden with 97ha (240 acres) offering a fascinating blend of the beautiful and practical in horticulture that incorporate innovative designs and cultivation techniques.
-In the trials area, the finest flowers and vegetables are selected from the countless new introductions for the society’s AGM worthiness.
-Cultivation techniques, such as composting or pleaching, are demonstrated, and a series of model gardens answers the needs of a variety of landscaping conditions.
+This morning we visit the Royal Horticultural Society’s flagship garden at Wisley, reputedly Britain’s premier demonstration garden, with 97 ha (240 acres) offering a fascinating blend of the beautiful and the practical in horticulture.
+Trial beds showcase new introductions being assessed for the RHS Award of Garden Merit (AGM), while model gardens demonstrate solutions for a variety of landscaping conditions.

 Day 3: Dungeness Nature Reserve and Great Dixter